Reforming continuous learning

 • Workplace communities advocate learning new things.

 The reform is based on information that provides a shared view of the current situation, formed by collecting statistics, data from researchers, interviews with experts and citizen surveys, among other things.
-The OECD assessed the current state of continuous learning in Finland and issued its own recommendations.
+In 2020, the OECD assessed the current state of continuous learning in Finland and issued its own recommendations.

 Contacts